Dunlavin

 Rathsallagh House Golf & Country Club and the Wicklow National Park are both nearby.
 Dunlavin is also close to the Curragh and Punchestown racecourses in County Kildare.
-Dunlavin's unusually wide streets are characteristic of the village with the Market Square measuring 108ft across at its widest point.
+Dunlavin's unusually wide streets are characteristic of the village with the Market Square measuring 108 ft across at its widest point.
 It ranks as one of the widest village squares in Ireland.
-The village is known for the Market House which stands in the centre of the Market Square, which was built c.1740.
+The village is known for its Market House, built c.1740, which stands in the centre of the Market Square.
 The Dunlavin Festival of Arts, which is held each year in late June, has been running since 1982.

 History

+Evidence of human activity in the area from pre-Celtic times is indicated by the carved boulder known as the Tornant Stone, currently housed in the National Museum of Ireland and nearby Castleruddery Stone Circle.

+A previous village at Dunlavin developed on and around the earthen mound at Tornant Moat, which likely dates to the Bronze Age.
+A Norman ringwork castle was later constructed here.
+The village was in considerable decline by the late Middle Ages due to attacks from hostile clans such as the O’Tooles and the O’Byrnes in the Wicklow Mountains.

-The settlement of Dunlavin was founded during the late 1650s by the Bulkely family from Cheshire (occasionally and erroneously referred to as "Buckley").
+The current settlement of Dunlavin was founded during the late 1650s by the Bulkely family from Cheshire (occasionally and erroneously referred to as "Buckley").
 In 1702, Heather Bulkely married James Worth-Tynte and started the long association of the Tynte family with Dunlavin.

+By the 18th century, Dunlavin had become a prosperous market town.
+James Worth-Tynte commissioned architect Richard Cassels to design a Palladian style market house for the town which was completed c.
+1740.

 In 1777 the Dunlavin Light Dragoons were founded as a Volunteer corps, which was raised to defend Ireland from French invasion.

+The Dunlavin Green executions occurred in 1798 when 36 men were shot and others hanged by British Army forces in an attempt to suppress rebellion and membership of the United Irishmen during the 1798 Rebellion.
+Harsh measures to quell the rebellion in the area greatly affected the local economy as did the violence and instability that continued with Michael Dwyer's campaign in the region until 1803.

-The Dunlavin Green executions occurred in 1798.
-The Catholic Church (dedicated to St Nicholas of Myra) was built on adjacent land donated by the local Tynte family.
+The Catholic Church (dedicated to Saint Nicholas of Myra) was built on adjacent land donated by the local Tynte family.
 The church dates from 1815, although Catholic worship was observed on the site prior to this.